Abhilash-03/MERN-Task-Manager/README.md

 # TodoList App

-This is a simple TodoList app that allows users to create, read, update and delete tasks.
-It is built on the MERN stack (MongoDB, Express, React and Node.js) and it has authorization and authentication features using JWT and bcrypt.
+This is a Task Manager app that allows users to create, read, update delete, and add to favourite tasks.
+It is built on the MERN stack (MongoDB, Express, React and Node.js) and it has authorization and authentication features using JWT and bcrypt, for state management I used Redux Toolkit.

 ## Features